ongyuann/ongyuann.github.io/_posts/2020-05-27-qr-phishing-with-gophish.md

 ```
 Note: 'RId' instead of 'rid'. `/static/qr/` instead of `/qr/`.
 Also insert your own phishing URL and alt message.

-## API into the campaign grabbing all the URLs (author note: _after_ the campaign is launched)
+## API into the campaign grabbing all the URLs

+Author Note: This is to be done _after_ the campaign is launched.

+Why?

-Before we go into the details, the way GoPhish tracks victims is to generate a Result ID (RID) for each victim right before the email is sent out.
+The way GoPhish tracks victims is to generate a Result ID (RID) for each victim right before the email is sent out.
 This is done on-the-fly individually for each victim, so there's no way we can extract all RIDs and mass produce them _before_ GoPhish sends out the emails.
 That's why we can only mass-grab the RIDs and mass-produce the QR codes _after_ the campaign is launched.

 GoPhish API allows you to API into an active campaign to grab all sorts of _details_ .
 In these details contain the RID (i.e. Result ID), which is what we need in order to generate unique QR codes for each victim.